-In-vivo confocal microscopy (IVCM) has revealed several significant findings in the epithelial nerve.
-The long nerve fiber bundles in the corneal sub-basal nerve plexus had significantly decreased in patients with DM and corneal sensitivity was negatively correlated with long nerve fiber length [4].
-In addition, the corneal sub-basal nerves in diabetic patients showed pronounced thickening than those observed in control subjects [5].
-Some studies showed that patients with DM had significantly decreased corneal sub-basal nerve fiber length and branch density [6].
-Changes in nerve fibers correlated with the development of DR. Patients with proliferative DR showed significantly thicker, tortuous, and lower density nerve measurements than those without proliferative DR [7].
-Kallinikos et al. reported that reduction of corneal sub-basal nerve tortuosity may predict the severity of somatic neuropathy in patients with DM [8].
-Recent IVCM studies conducted by Deak et al. showed a significant reduction in corneal nerve fiber density in patients with DR [9].
+length and branch density^[6].
+Changes in nerve fibers correlated with the development of DR. Patients with proliferative DR showed significantly thicker, tortuous, and lower density nerve measurements than those without proliferative $DR^{[7]}$.
+Kallinikos et al^[8] reported that reduction of corneal sub-basal nerve tortuosity may predict the severity of somatic neuropathy in patients with DM.
+Recent IVCM studies conducted by Deák et al^[9] showed a significant reduction in corneal nerve fiber density in patients with DR.

 Most studies are focused on the diabetic changes in corneal sub-basal nerves, with limited research focusing on the corneal stromal nerves.
-Patel et al. found that the mean stromal nerve thickness and the proportion of curved stromal nerves were significantly higher in patients with DM.
-Moreover, they confirmed that patients with proliferative retinopathy had thicker stromal nerves than patients with background retinopathy [10].
+Patel and McGhee^[10] found that the mean stromal nerve thickness and the proportion of curved stromal nerves were significantly higher in patients with DM.
+Moreover, they confirmed that patients with proliferative retinopathy had thicker stromal nerves than patients with background retinopathy.
 Nevertheless, the stromal nerve density can not calculated, because it has course obliquely in the corneal stroma and cannot be imaged through confocal microscopy.
 According to corneal immunofluorescence staining, stromal nerve fiber loops are one of the striking changes observed in corneal stromal nerves.
 Under hyperglycemia, the basement membrane may resist the stromal nerves entering the epithelium, leading to the occurrence of nerve fiber loops.
-Moreover, the alteration of the extracellular matrix in the diabetic corneal stroma may also result in the formation of nerve fiber loops [11].
+Moreover, the alteration of the extracellular matrix in the diabetic corneal stroma may also result in the formation of nerve fiber loops^[11].